The first Anglican chaplains came to Australia as the convict settlement was being formed, from 1788.

 The 1959 Crusade by evangelist Billy Graham had a marked impact on Sydney and especially on Sydney Anglicans, who were in the forefront of support for the event.
-A young Peter Jensen, who would eventually become one of the longest serving Archbishops, was among those who decided to follow Jesus at that crusade.
+A young Peter Jensen, who would eventually become Archbishop of Sydney, was among those who decided to follow Jesus at that crusade.

 Today, the diocese stretches from Lithgow in the west, to Ulladulla in the South and Norfolk Island in the east and provides a network of more than 250 parishes and over 400 local churches.